13 Easy-to-Grow Vegetables and Herbs

 In your garden: Give your cucumber plants generous amounts of organic matter and good fertilization and they will respond with lots of crunchy cucumbers; harvest them regularly to increase production.

-Why we love them: Lettuce is easy to grow, making it a great choice for container gardening.
+Why we love them: Lettuce is one of the easiest vegetables to grow, making it a great choice for raised bed gardens and container gardening.
 This mix of greens tastes great in a salad or on a sandwich.